 There are ten common mistakes made repeatedly by investors.
-You can significantly boost your chances of investment success by becoming aware of these typical errors and take steps to avoid them.
+You can significantly boost your chances of investment success by becoming aware of these typical errors and taking steps to avoid them.

 2. Too Short of a Time Horizon

 People forget that the most important tool of wealth creation is time in hand.
-People want quick money and even though their financial goals like retirement, kid’s higher education etc are far off, they still want quick return.
-At times to make quick money, they take undue risk like Futures and Options, trading etc.
+People want quick money and even though their financial goals like retirement, kids’ higher education, etc are far off, they still want quick returns.
+At times to make quick money, they take an undue risk like Futures and Options, trading, etc.

 3. Chasing Performance

 Investments are made in funds which has given the highest performance is last year.
-Now a days, gold is preferred as it is rising.
+Nowadays, gold is preferred as it is rising.
 Recent past performance is no measure to judge future performance.
-Investor should look at past track record like 5 year, 10 year return and that too just as one of the tool to select the fund, not entirely depending on that also.
+Investors should look at a past track records like 5 years, 10-year return and that too just as one of the tool to select the fund, not entirely depending on that also.